fuzzylogicxx/fuzzylogic/posts/don-t-set-cursor-pointer-on-buttons.md

 draft: false

 ---
-I have, I’m afraid to say, for many years been setting buttons to `cursor: pointer` because it felt right and a better user experience.
+For many years I’ve been applying `cursor: pointer` to buttons because it felt right and would improve the user experience.
 ---

 [As Florens Verschelde explains](https://github.com/necolas/normalize.css/issues/371#issuecomment-60072171), that approach is probably best avoided.
 I was going against the W3C’s spec that `cursor: pointer` should be reserved for links, and was adding to the usability _antipattern_ where “everything resembles a link”.

-I’ll leave buttons as they are from here on in.
+I’ll leave button cursor behaviour as it is from here on in.